The best answer is, “Select the category comes closest to how you see your script.”

 After we have all of the final scores, we do a sort of each category from highest to lowest final score.
 Therefore, the scripts are judged solely on their quality, and not how they fit anyone’s notion of a genre.

-In other words, if a violent, R-rated horror script writer accidentally chose “Family” for a brilliantly written script, that script would end up at the top of the Family category.
-(If this happened, we may retroactively change the category.
+In other words, if a violent, R-rated horror script writer accidentally chose “Comedy” for a brilliantly written script, that script would end up at the top of the Comedy category.
+(If this happens, we will retroactively change the category.
 So far it has not.)

 We do this because we want the judges to only consider the quality of the writing, while at the same time we do not want the non-Drama genres to be short changed.

 We also separate the winners by category because it is useful for producers, directors, agents and managers who are interested in specific genres to be able to look at a particular category.